jogi/jogi.blog/content/posts/moving-to-hugo.md

 This [Hugo](https://gohugo.io/) blog is based on the [Atlas, Hugo Boilerplate](https://github.com/indigotree/atlas).
 I have modified it to fit my needs.

 * Use [normalize.css](https://github.com/necolas/normalize.css) and a modified version of [Skeleton](https://github.com/dhg/Skeleton/)
-* Minify CSS action added to the gulpfile that minifies and concatinates all the CSS files into one `site.css` file
+* Minify CSS action added to the `styles.html` that minifies and concatenates all the CSS files into one `site.css` file
 * Use Hugo's inbuilt syntax highlighting with Xcode syntax style
 * Added pagination for posts with 10 posts/page by default
 * Remove Netlify CMS
-* No other javascript except Google Analytics
+* Zero Javascript usage
-* Use YAML all around (TOML is nice but I like YAML)
+* Use YAML for `config`
 * Added an [Archive](https://jogi.blog/archive/) page inspired from [David Tran](https://davidtranscend.com/blog/how-to-create-an-archives-page-with-hugo/)
 * Added [JSON Feed](https://jsonfeed.org) generation in addition to XML RSS Feed
 * Added [Twitter Card](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/guides/getting-started) support